 Harvard University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 Applicants must have completed all the requirements for a doctorate in Philosophy or related discipline by June 30, 2021.

 If you have questions about the Embedded EthiCS program or the application process, please contact us at [email protected]

-Please submit the following materials by December 31, 2020: · Cover letter stating your background and interest in the Embedded EthiCS program · CV · Teaching statement and portfolio · Research statement · Recent writing sample (no more than 25 pages) · Names and contact information of three referees, who will be asked by a system-generated email to upload a letter of recommendation once the candidate's application has been submitted.
+Required: Cover letter stating your background and interest in working with the Embedded EthiCS program in the particular role outlined above CV Teaching statement and portfolio Research statement Recent writing sample (no more than 25 pages) Names and contact information of three referees, who will be asked by a system-generated email to upload a letter of recommendation once the candidate's application has been submitted.
 Three letters of recommendation are required, and the application is considered complete only when at least three letters have been received.
 Please notify your referees to expect a request for their letter of recommendation.

 Equal Opportunity Employer:

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.